oapicf/pinterest-sdk/clients/scala-akka/generated/docs/AudiencesApi.md

     val order: String = ASCENDING // String | The order in which to sort the items returned: “ASCENDING” or “DESCENDING” by ID.
 For received audiences, it is sorted by sharing event time.
 Note that higher-value IDs are associated with more-recently added items.

     val pageSize: Int = 56 // Int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.

-    val ownershipType: String = OWNED // String | <strong>This feature is currently in beta and not available to all apps.</strong> Filter audiences by ownership type.
+    val ownershipType: String = OWNED // String | Filter audiences by ownership type.

     val request = apiInstance.audiencesList(adAccountId, bookmark, order, pageSize, ownershipType) val response = apiInvoker.execute(request)